 DVD/BluRay screeners will not be returned unless the filmmaker is willing to accept the cost of doing this.
 Please do not send originals or masters.

-If an accepted film provides a DCP exhibition copy, the Festival will return that copy provided the filmmaker furnishes the Festival with a UPS or FedEx account number to facilitate that return.
+If an accepted filmmaker provides a DCP exhibition copy, the Festival will return that copy via FedEx upon request.

-All film entries selected for the festival grant the Middlebury New Filmmakers Festival the rights to use footage, stills, titles and information from the film for promotional purposes.
+All films selected for exhibition grant the Middlebury New Filmmakers Festival the rights to use footage, stills, titles and information from the film for promotional purposes.

 TERMS AND CONDITIONS

 You hereby affirm that you are the authorized representative for the above mentioned film [as noted on the entry form].
-You grant the Middlebury New Filmmakers Festival all rights necessary to exhibit and promote the above-referenced film, if selected, at the 2017 Festival, August 24-27.
+You grant the Middlebury New Filmmakers Festival all rights necessary to exhibit and promote the above-referenced film, if selected, at the 2018 Festival, August 23-26.
 You represent that such exhibition will not violate or infringe upon any rights whatsoever (including copyright, trademark, musical or contract right) of any person or entity.
-You further represent that you are authorized to submit the above-referenced film and, if selected, will deliver the screening print to the Festival office no later than August 1, 2017.
-You also affirm that the film will not be in commercial distribution and will not have aired on broadcast or cable television in the United States prior to August 24, 2017.
+You further represent that you are authorized to submit the above-referenced film and, if selected, will deliver the screening print to the Festival office no later than August 1, 2018.
+You also affirm that the film will not be in commercial distribution and will not have aired on broadcast or cable television or on a streaming service in the United States prior to August 23, 2018.
 Further, per the specific description in the General Rules, you grant permission for additional limited public exhibition of the film to the Middlebury New Filmmakers Festival should this film be selected as one of the top three features or top three short films of the Festival.
 You also grant the Festival the right to utilize an excerpt from this film submitted and accepted for exhibition at the Festival for promotional purposes.
 Additionally, you will indemnify and hold harmless the Middlebury New Filmmakers Festival from any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening material entered.
-All decisions of the Festival regarding the designation of the top three feature films and top three short films selected for additional exhibition around New England will be final and binding on all participants.
-You have read, understood, and hereby agree to the terms written in the General Festival Rules submissions to the Middlebury New Filmmakers Festival 2016.
+All decisions of the Festival regarding the designation of the top three feature films and top three short films selected for additional exhibition around the state of Vermont will be final and binding on all participants.
+You have read, understood, and hereby agree to the terms written in the General Festival Rules for submissions to the Middlebury New Filmmakers Festival 2018.